okkosh/FN-key-lock/README.md

 **Starting Automatically with Windows**
 1. Open the UI via tray->FN Lock->Right-Click->Show
-2. Enable the `Autoatically run on startup` option
+2. Enable the `Automatically run on startup` option
-3. That's it!
+3. Voila!

 **Notes**
 - The GUI shows up only for the first time.
 For the subsequent runs -- it will start in the tray mode.
-- You can always access the GUI using `tray->right-click->Show`
+- You can always access the GUI using `tray->right-click->Show` or by clicking the tray icon

 ## Building
 - Clone the Repo
 - Download Autohotkey (AHK) from https://www.autohotkey.com
 - Use `ahk2exe` tool and add `fn-lock` script into it
 - Compile

+## Contribute
+- Clone this project (Note: Follow the Commit guidelines from https://cbea.ms/git-commit/)
+- Make changes and create a PR
+- Yup!
+That's it!

 ## Credits:
 Icon by - [Papirus Development Team](https://github.com/PapirusDevelopmentTeam/)